ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 X-Ray allows selection of vertices through a mesh instead of vertices facing the camera.

 Snapping allows meshes to align to something.
-Defaults to axis, usu
+Defaults to axis, usually changes to face.

 ## Modifiers